Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - **Step-by-step Object Creation 🔨:** Useful when an object needs to be built in multiple ordered steps.
 - **Immutable Objects 🔄:** Construct immutable objects with many attributes, enhancing object integrity.
 - **Code Clarity 📝:** Enhance code readability, especially when dealing with constructors with numerous parameters.
+- **Complex Object Creation:** Use the Builder pattern when dealing with complex objects that require multiple configurations and parameters for creation.
+- **Object Initialization Flexibility:** When you want to provide flexibility in the order of setting properties and handle optional parameters.

+### Where Not to Use the Builder Design Pattern:

+- **Simple Objects:** For objects with a small number of properties or minimal configuration requirements, the Builder pattern might introduce unnecessary complexity.

 ### Advantages of Builder Pattern 🪄 :